 “There so small, aww!
 Ickle firsties.”
 Emmeline adds.

 “We will, Prongsie, don’t you worry,” Sirius assures him with a haughty smile.
-I smirk with one side of my lips.

 “Should’ve given you the nickname Moony, if you ask me,” Peter adds.
 I snort loudly at this and James rolls his eyes at us.